Hathin: Infrastructure

 State transport Haryana buses connects the town to Palwal and with cities like Gurgaon, Faridabad, Delhi, Sohna and Chandigarh etc.

 An updated Community Health Center provides health facilities.

 A new Rest House is under construction.

-On 27 May 2015, Haryana chief minister ML Khattar announced a budget of Rs 40 crore (400m) for a four-lane highway project from Palwal to Hathin and a bypass from Hathin to link NH-44.
+On 27 May 2015, Haryana chief minister Manohar Lal Khattar announced a budget of Rs 40 crore (400m) for a four-lane highway project from Palwal to Hathin and a bypass from Hathin to link NH-44.
 5 crore to Hathin, 150 crore for improvement of irrigation facilities and improvement of existing government girls school buildings.